-We are currently consulting on the A1 in Northumberland, Morpeth to Felton scheme.
-This consultation will take place from Monday 18 June until Sunday 29 July 2018.
+We ran a consultation on the scheme from Monday 18 June until Sunday 29 July 2018.

 |2014||Scheme announced in the Road Investment Strategy|

 |2017||Preferred route announcement|

 |18 June to 29 July 2018||Public consultation|

 |2021||Start of works|

 The A1 is one of the country's longest roads, connecting London and Edinburgh.
 The route currently consists of motorway and dual carriageways, with some sections of single carriageway between Morpeth and Ellingham.

 In Northumberland, the A1 takes motorists through rural countryside and close to the coastline.
 This section of the A1 is used by a wide variety of people for many different reasons.
 This includes people travelling long-distance between Newcastle and Edinburgh for work, local traffic accessing rural areas and tourists who come to visit the coastline and the area‚Äôs many historic attractions.